Penn State - Administrative

 Responsibility for initiating and implementing the periodic review of academic administrative officers and their offices rests with the administrator at the next highest level.

 Academic members of the unit being reviewed shall be significantly involved in the review process.
 Appropriate academic members from other related units, and academic administrative peers, are recommended to be included in the review process.
-Opportunities should be provided for feedback to the reviewers to indicate serious consideration has been given to the recommendation.

 Most recent changes: